noahgb1/simplechat/deployers/bicep/README.md

 ## Deploy

-Create a resource group if you don't have one: az group create --name MySimpleChatRG --location usgovvirginia Deploy the Bicep file:
+(Optional) Create a resource group if you don't have one: az group create --name MySimpleChatRG --location usgovvirginia

+Deploy the Bicep file.

 ### azure cli